Sapphire64/AJPmanager/README.rst

 * rest of the users with any other group name
 Admins have all the rights of moderators, but they are extended with ability to create moderators accounts, other administrators and so on.
-Both admins and moderators can spy for other users' VM sessions (see `Application in the education process`), both can make new users, new users groups, new VMs, grant permissions to VMs to users etc.
+Both admins and moderators can spy for other users' VM sessions (see `Application in the education process <https://github.com/Sapphire64/AJPmanager/tree/users#application-in-the-educational-process>`_), both can make new users, new users groups, new VMs, grant permissions to VMs to users etc.
 Regular users are able to control granted VMs, see their terminal, see users list.